Tiger-Jython/jython/README.md

   differently in that it is somewhere inbetween Python 2 and Python 3 behaviour: if the entered string is a number, the returned type is an `int` or `float`, respectively, whereas other strings are returned as `str`.

+- **Repeat-loop:**
+  There is an additional loop construct using the keyword `repeat`.
+You enable it by using `from __future__ import repeat_loop`.
+It then allows you to say `repeat n: suite`, where `n` is the number of desired iterations.

+- **print/repeat detection:**
+  Before properly parsing your program, it will be scanned to detect whether you are using `print` as a statement or as a function.
+Likewise, it will also try to discover the use of `repeat`.
+This is not a failsafe method, but aimed at TigerJython's use case where most programs use `print` as a function and use `repeat` as a loop.
+At the same time we need to fully support the entire existing library, which does neither.

+- **Roadmap/Plans for future extensions:**
+  Switching to the new Python 3 parser, bringing full support for Python 3 syntax.
+  This will also allow for type annotations (although they will be ignored by the compiler/interpreter).

 ## Original Readme